MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-preferences.md

 The following settings can be configured to enable certain advanced scanning features.
 Note that enabling these features might impact device performance.

-##### Enable / disable scanning of file modify permissions events
+##### Configure scanning of file modify permissions events
 When this feature is enabled, Defender for Endpoint will scan files when their permissions have been changed to set the execute bit(s).
-Note that this feature is only applicable when either the `enableFilePermissionEvents` feature (refer to section below) is enabled.
+Note that this feature is only applicable when the `enableFilePermissionEvents` feature (please refer to the [Advanced optional features](linux-preferences.md#configure-monitoring-of-file-modify-permissions-events) section below) is enabled.

 |Description|Value|
 |---|---|